 Open letter about addiction - written in 2014.Read More

 Managed Expressions and Self-Preservation is a series of self portraits, using household items to distort and obscure my features and expressions.

-The series was made after a girl, that I still loved, had broken my heart.
-I just moved to Paris, where I was meeting people and trying to develop new relationships.
+The series was made in the midst of heartbreak.
+I had just moved to Paris for work, where I was attempting to develop new relationships.
 I didn’t want to be a mope.
-It didn’t help that Paris is where I fell in love with my ex.
+But Paris is where I fell in love with my ex.
 Going through all of that alone, in a new city, was one of the most challenging experiences of my life.
-I felt raw, and more vulnerable than ever.
+I felt raw and incredibly vulnerable.
 I grieved, mostly, in private.
 And sometimes wore a mask (literally) when I left the house.
-At times, my interactions felt forced; like I was expressing everything BUT what I was feeling.
+At times, my expressions were forced; doing everything I could to hide my pain.